-Until fairly recently, marketing focused primarily on exchanges of goods between individuals (business-to-consumer (B2C) marketing) and businesses (business-to- business (B2B) marketing).
-A new area of marketing has recently emerged.
-It is services.
-Consumer marketing deals with good and services targeted to households for individual consumption.
+Until fairly recently, marketing focused primarily on exchanges of goods between individuals (business-to-consumer (B2C) marketing) and businesses (business-to-business (B2B) marketing).
 Industrial marketing deals with the organizational purchases of goods to support production of other goods or daily operations or for resale.
-Services deal with intangible products offered to both consumer markets and industrial markets.
 Table 1.1.2 highlights the differences between consumer marketing and industrial marketing.